Join Here | Log In

 Let’s dig into what choline is doing in the brain and elsewhere…

-Acetylcholine is chemically defined as an ester-containing acetic acid and choline.
-Acetylcholine acts as a neurotransmitter in the brain- signaling from one neuron to another.
-There are several different neurotransmitters in the brain, and their activation of different types of neurons causes different actions.
+Acetylcholine is chemically defined as an ester of acetic acid and choline.
+Acetylcholine acts as a neurotransmitter in the brain, signaling from one neuron to another.
+Acetylcholine-activated brain regions are important in attention, memory, arousal, and motivation.[ref]

 The parasympathetic nervous system uses acetylcholine almost exclusively as the neurotransmitter.
 The parasympathetic nervous system is responsible for the autonomic actions that you don’t have to think about – digestion, salivation, urination, tears, eye movement, and heart rhythm (at rest).
 Motor neurons also use acetylcholine to activate muscles.
 Thus, acetylcholine touches on a lot of different systems in the body.